-In brief, spectral clustering aims to partition the input graph into disjoint dense clusters, and different spectral clustering algorithms choose different metrics to measure the compactness of resulting clusters.
-For example, motif-aware spectral clustering algorithm (MSC)~\cite{benson2016higher} analyzes the eigenvalue and eigenvector of the normalized motif Laplacian matrix of the input graph and then produces clusters under the constraint of the motif conductance compactness measurement.
-However, motif-aware spectral clustering on dynamic graphs still remains nascent.
-In this paper, we design a novel and simple incremental solution, called MSC+T, and evaluate its performance based on different datasets from our \name\ repository.
-To be specific, MSC+T is realized based on MSC~\cite{benson2016higher} and a eigen-pair (i.e., a eigenvalue and its corresponding eigenvector) tracking method~\cite{DBLP:conf/sdm/ChenT15}.
+In brief, spectral clustering aims to partition the input graph into disjoint dense clusters, and different spectral clustering algorithms choose different metrics to measure the compactness of the resulting clusters.
+Motif-aware spectral clustering algorithm (MSC)~\cite{benson2016higher} analyzes the eigenvalue and eigenvector of the normalized motif Laplacian matrix of the input graph and then produces clusters under the constraint of the motif conductance.
+A motif is a high-order connected subgraph structure, and the order of a motif stands for the number of nodes in that subgraph.
+For example, a third-order motif can be a triangle or a three-node line.
+The low motif conductance score indicates that few motifs are broken during the graph partitioning, and the resulting clusters are dense.
+Although motif clustering has broad application scopes~\cite{benson2016higher}, the motif-aware spectral clustering problem on dynamic graphs remains opening.
+To this end, we design a novel and simple incremental solution, called MSC+T, and evaluate its performance based on different datasets of \name.
+To be specific, MSC+T is realized based on MSC~\cite{benson2016higher} and an eigenpairs (i.e., an eigenvalue and its corresponding eigenvector) tracking method~\cite{DBLP:conf/sdm/ChenT15}.

-In this part, we select \name-Krogan (LCMS) and \name-Ho datasets and then conduct the static spectral clustering algorithm (i.e., MSC) on \name-Krogan (LCMS) and \name-Ho at timestamp $t=29$.
-After that, we conduct the dynamic spectral clustering method (i.e., MSC+T) on these two dynamic networks, where the clustering result is tracked from $t=28$ to $t=29$.
-We use the motif conductance to measure the performance of resulting clusters, the lower motif conductance score means the fewer motif structures are broken due to the graph cuts.
-After setting the triangle as the target motif being preserved from cuts, we partition the input graph into two clusters.
-The performance of MSC and MSC+T is shown in Table~\ref{tb:dynamic_spectral_clustering}.
-We can observe that MSC achieves the better clustering compactness but costs a larger amount of time.
-Although MSC-T outputs the solution in a fast manner, the compactness of clusters is not always ideal.
-An intuitive explanation is that the graph structure changes (between two consecutive timestamps) beyond the representation ability of MSC-T in terms of tracking the exact eigenvalues and eigenvectors.
-Using the dynamic networks from \name\ identifies the future research direction for designing more accurate dynamic spectral clustering methods.
+In this experiment, we select \name-Krogan (LCMS) and \name-Ho datasets and set the third-order motif (i.e., triangle) being preserved during graph cuts.
+The static spectral clustering algorithm (i.e., MSC) is directly executed on \name-Krogan (LCMS) and \name-Ho at timestamp $t=29$ to report the performance, and the dynamic spectral clustering method (i.e., MSC+T) receives the clustering result at $t=28$ then tracks the clustering for $t=29$.
+We use the motif conductance to measure the compactness performance of resulting clusters, and the lower motif conductance score dictates the fewer motif structures are broken due to the graph cuts.
+We partition the input graph into two clusters, and the performance of MSC and MSC+T is shown in Table~\ref{tb:dynamic_spectral_clustering}.